PictoCatalogs/Corpus/README.md

 This project aims to encode and study Pictorialist Photography Exhibition Catalogs from the Metropolitan Museum of Art Library (Joyce F. Menschel Photography Library), available [here](https://www.metmuseum.org/art/libraries-and-research-centers/watson-digital-collections/rare-materials-in-the-met-libraries/pictorialist-photography-exhibition-catalogs-1891-1914).

-This repository contains the various files resulting from the processing of the Photo-Club de Paris (PCP) catalogues.
 ## Workflow

 <p align="center">